rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-016/index.md

 ![rib](rib.gif)

-Parsing a 3D model file and understand the different links between bone matrices, keyframes and vertices is a task that can take a lot of time and motivation of the developer.
+Parsing a 3D model file and understanding the different links between bone matrices, keyframes and vertices is a task that can take a lot of time and motivation of the developer.
 On top of that, combining the different bone transform matrices for the current frame is often error prone.

 [rib] is an attempt to tackle these problems and might help you save time.
 Current features of [rib] include: